MUHAMMEDSINANCP/CP-To-Do-APP/README.md

-## CP To-Do App
+## CP To-Do APP

-CP To-Do App is a fully functional task management app built with Flutter.
+CP To-Do APP is a fully functional task management app built with Flutter.
 Utilizing Hive for local storage and implementing clean architecture and Flutter state management, it offers a minimalistic design for streamlined task management.

 ### Key Features:
 Task Management: Efficiently organize tasks in a clean interface.